hkamran80/articles/markdown/articles/2024-11-21-f1-2024-las-vegas-directives.md

 ## Qualifying

 > [!NOTE]
-> The FIA has not yet released the deleted lap times document or the final qualifying classification.
+> The FIA has not yet released the final qualifying classification.
+This post will be updated when
-> This post will be updated when that happens.
+> that happens.

 ### Session 1

 - Alex Albon (#23) had his 1:34.590 lap deleted for track limits at turn 4.
+- Charles Leclerc (#16) had his lap deleted for track limits at turn 8.
+- Fernando Alonso (#14) had his lap deleted for track limits at turn 12.
+- Kevin Magnussen (#20) had his lap deleted for track limits at turn 5.
+- Nico Hulkenberg (#27) had his lap deleted for track limits at turn 5.

 Sergio Perez (#11), Fernando Alonso (#14), Alex Albon (#23), Valterri Bottas (#77) (five grid place penalty and will start last), and Lance Stroll (#18) were eliminated from Q1.